 Wandering around the show some more, I sampled some Worcestershire Plum ice cream from Churchfields Farmhouse.
 Another local producer who makes amazing ice cream using their own cow’s milk and local Worcestershire cream.
 I also found some British Cassis made by Jo Hilditch.
 It was lovely and I cannot wait until Christmas when I can try it in a Kir Royale.
 I saw Edd Kimber doing a demo on the British stage and afterwards went home after a very enjoyable weekend for a Crabbie’s Ginger Beer and a well earned rest.
 This is just what I saw, tasted and did at the BBC Good Food Show, for fellow blogger’s viewpoints please look at the links below:

-Posted in Alex Rushmer, award, baking, BBC, BBC Good Food Show, BBC Good Food Show Winter, Birmingham, Bray's Cottage, British Cassis, cakes, celebrity masterchef, Churchfields Farm, Comida Y Vida, Dhruv Baker, Edd Kimber, Forever Better, Goodmans Geese, Great British Bake Off, Ice Cream, Invention Test, local, Masterchef, Masterchef Experience, Mat Follas, Midlands, Midlands Food Bloggers, Midlands Group, Miele, Miele Forever better, New Year, regional, Review, seasonal, Spanish, Thank you, Tim Kinnaird, Twitter, visit, West Midlands
+Posted in BBC Good Food Show, BBC Good Food Show Winter, Birmingham, cakes, celebrity masterchef, Great British Bake Off, local, Masterchef, Masterchef Experience, Midlands, Midlands Food Bloggers, Miele Forever better, regional, Review, West Midlands

-Tagged 2010, bbc, BBC Good Food Show, BBC Good Food Show Winter, Birmingham, Bray's Cottage, British Cassis, cake, celebrity masterchef, Churchfields Farmhouse, Edd Kimber, foodie, Goodmans Geese, Gower Cottage, Great British Bake Off, local, masterchef, Midlands, Midlands Food Bloggers, Miele, Miele forever better, Review, seasonal, The Bath Pig, Tim Kinnaird, West Midlands, Worcestershire
+Tagged BBC Good Food Show, BBC Good Food Show Winter, Birmingham, cake, Goodmans Geese, Gower Cottage, Great British Bake Off, local, masterchef, Midlands, Midlands Food Bloggers, Miele, Miele forever better, Review, seasonal, The Bath Pig, Tim Kinnaird, West Midlands, Worcestershire